 Whether you're selling physical or digital products, an online store is a fantastic way to reach the widest possible market.

-Getting started is extremely easy, but there are still things you do need to consider.
+Getting started is extremely easy, and there are two main steps:

 If you run an online store selling physical goods, remember that you’ll need to think about managing inventory and figuring out delivery - known as ecommerce fulfilment.

-Logistics is extremely important, so make sure not to neglect it if you don’t want to run into trouble.
-It’s one reason that many successful entrepreneurs prefer digital products—thanks to platforms like Whop, all you really need to focus on is the product itself.
+Logistics is also extremely important, so make sure not to neglect it if you don’t want to run into trouble.
+It’s one reason that many successful entrepreneurs prefer digital products - thanks to platforms like Whop, all you really need to focus on is the product itself.

 Best for: Budding entrepreneurs who have both time and money to put into their venture